nguyenvanduocit/ai-commit/README.md

 # ai-commit

-> No more headaches with commit messages
+> No more headaches with commit messages.

 AI-Commit is a command line tool that uses OpenAI's language generation capabilities to generate conventional commit messages for your Git repositories.